In this project by composer and educator Kay Charlton, we offer a step-by-step guide to creating a song as a class.

 There are various ways you could approach this, depending on your and your children’s levels of confidence:

-- Teacher chooses: The most straightforward option is for you to listen to the three examples in the audio player below, and choose example 1, 2 or 3 as your chord structure.
+- Teacher chooses: The most straightforward option is for you to listen to the two examples in the audio player below, and choose example 1 or 2 as your chord structure.
 You can then play these to the class, teach them the chords (using the chord bank below) and practising moving from one chord to the other on instruments

 - Teacher leads but children make controlled choices: You could decide on the first chord (e.g. C major), and ask the children which chord they would like to hear next, offering a choice of a couple of options (e.g. G major or F major?)